JenniferZero/Library-management-app/README.md

 ### Step 2: Install dependencies

-Make sure you have Python 3.6 or higher installed.
+Make sure you have Python 3.10.0 installed.
 Then, install the required dependencies:

 ```sh
 pip install -r requirements.txt